A belief in giving back

 “The beauty of giving while you are living is that you are able to see the benefits of your contribution.”

 Stacey Scott likes the idea of supporting her community and providing an example of giving and generosity for her four children.
 She allocates a small sum weekly to go to her own fund, the Scott Family Endowment Fund, managed by Aoraki Foundation in South Canterbury.
-Stacey has also made a bequest of 10% of her estate to be left to the Fund when she leaves this world.
+Stacey has also made a gift of 10% of her estate to be left to the Fund when she leaves this world.

 Stacey likes the idea that her contributions are invested and will be channeled to community groups who need it most.
 She also gets great joy from the idea that her gifts will be invested and will continue to support her community forever.